minimaxir/gemimg/README.md

 - Handles image I/O, including multi-image I/O and image encoding/decoding.
 - Utilities for common use cases, such as saving, resizing, and compositing multiple images.

-Although Gemini 2.5 Flash Image can be used for free in Google AI Studio or Google Gemini, those interfaces place a visible watermark on their outputs and have generation limits.
-Using gemimg and the Gemini API directly, not only do you have more programmatic control over the generation.
+Although Gemini 2.5 Flash Image can be used for free in [Google AI Studio](https://aistudio.google.com/) or [Google Gemini](https://gemini.google.com/), those interfaces place a visible watermark on their outputs and have generation limits.
+Using gemimg and the Gemini API directly, not only do you have more programmatic control over the generation, but it's much easier to do more complex inputs which increases productivity for power users.

 ## Installation